DeepRank/PoNDeR/README.md

 # Current state

 * Architecture & training scripts have been fully implemented
+* Initial test show promise and generalizability
-* Protein datasets is a WIP
+* Tests on larger dataset are WIP